frankcohen/ReflectionsOS/README.md

 I made an air-guitar project to learn about streaming music over Bluetooth Clasic, and why it won't work yet on BLE: [https://github.com/frankcohen/ReflectionsOS/tree/main/Experiments/AirGuitar](https://github.com/frankcohen/ReflectionsOS/tree/main/Experiments/AirGuitar)

 -Frank

+## Update as of June 16, 2025

+Nearing the end of coding.
+The Time of Flight (TOF) sensor and LIS3DH accelerometer sensor code is complete and integrated into the code.
+Next steps are optimizations to extend battery life, use deep sleep, BLE capabilities, and GPS capabilities.

 ## Update as of January 18, 2025